afnan007a/Replit-vm/README.md

 ## ✨ Note

-**This script is for educational purposes, we are not responsible for anything that happens.**
+- This script is for educational purposes, we are not responsible for anything that happens.
+- it is preferred to use replit hackerplan so you can keep the vm 24/7 and will have better resources and disk space.